-But before you decide to donate the lot, check out these strategies to get the merchandise moving and improve your conversion rates at the same time.
+But, before you decide to donate the lot, check out these strategies to move the merchandise and improve your conversion rates at the same time.

 Let’s have a look at basic marketing.
 It’s defined as the act or business of promoting and selling goods or services.
 A healthy bottom line depends on how well a company markets its products.

-So, what are some of these highly effective strategies to get rid of your old inventory?
+So, what are these highly effective strategies to get rid of your old inventory?

 Targeted emails work because personalization sells.

 Let’s face it.
 Who doesn’t like to get exclusive offers tailored just for them?
-With slow-moving inventory, you want to get it in front of the customers that are most likely to buy it.
+With slow-moving inventory, you must get it in front of the customers that are most likely to buy it.

 But targeting can only work if you segment your list into buyer groups.
-Your database is the secret for offering promotions to the right customer at the right time.
+Your database is the secret for getting your promotions to the right customer at the right time.

 When new customers buy from you, you learn a little more about them.
 Every email signup, every sale you make should be gathering valuable information for your database.
 If your opt-in program isn’t doing the job, you need to be looking for another solution.